 The Presidio neighborhood in Santa Barbara includes many historic buildings, including the Lobero Theater, the El Paseo, and the El Presidio complex.

-See Related: Best & Fun Things to do in Bishop, California
+See Related: Things to Do in Bishop, California

 9. Butterfly Beach

 Butterfly Beach is easily accessible by car or bike from Downtown Santa Barbara.
 Take Highway 101 to Olive Mill Road, which turns into Channel Drive.
-As you are near the shoreline, Channel Drive will bend to the left.
-Park on either side of Channel Drive or Butterfly Lane if Channel Drive is full.
+Channel Drive will bend to the left as you are near the shoreline.
+Park on either Channel Drive or Butterfly Lane if Channel Drive is full.

 If you plan on riding a bike, take the 3-mile Cabrillo Blvd bike path from Stearns Wharf.
 It’s an easy ride on a flat, paved trail.
 In addition, when the parking lots fill up quickly on weekends, riding a bike can be an advantage.